Ambroise Odonnat

 - Out-of-distribution generalization (e.g., here, here and here)

-- Vision transformers and time Series forecasting (see here)
+- Vision transformers and time Series forecasting (see here and here)

 I was lucky to receive an ICML Oral Award, an ICASSP Oral Award, and a QBIN Best Flash Talk Award for my research in these areas.
 On a more amusing (and surprising 🙃) note, one of my recent articles was featured in Forbes.

 I enjoy working both with a few collaborators and as part of a larger team, contributing to open-source libraries and communicating about my research.
-I maintain a research blog, logB, and have had the privilege to present my research at leading institutions such as EPFL, Cohere, ENS Ulm, and Criteo.
+I maintain a research blog, logB, and have had the privilege of presenting my research at leading institutions such as EPFL, Mila, Imperial, Cohere, and Kyutai.

 I graduated from Ecole des Ponts ParisTech in 2023 and hold a master’s degree from ENS Paris-Saclay in Mathematics, Vision, and Machine Learning (MVA).